What is Behavioral Data? How to Use It for Maximum Conversion

 Much of the quantitative behavioral data can be collected from Google Analytics.
 Tracking behavior, such as website visits and bounce rates, is the first step in determining where to focus your efforts.

-Page Insights can add context to metrics by assessing the performance of each web page on mobile and desktop devices.
+Page Insights can add context to metrics by assessing each web page's performance on mobile and desktop devices.
 Alternatively, sales intelligence tools can be used to gain behavioral insight from website, email, and social media interactions.

 The customer journey is no longer linear.
 Users have many ways to reach conversion.

-They can arrive at stores from various sources, such as SEO or social media.
+They can reach stores through various channels, such as SEO or social media.
 At the same time, they expect an omnichannel experience.
 They want to switch channels seamlessly while shopping.

 A branching funnel is great because it gives customers better personalization and convenience.
-Too many options, however, can make interpreting user behavior more complicated.
+However, too many options can make interpreting user behavior more complicated.

-Path analysis tools build a diagram of the various pathways and branches a user can take while using your app or website.
+Path analysis tools generate a diagram of the pathways and branches a user can take when using your app or website.
 They help you better understand the various user journeys.

 Funnel analytics are somewhat similar to path analytics.
 The difference is that funnel analysis focuses on a linear journey.
 For example, a classic funnel would be the user: